How can I use my HRA?

 Who is this for?

-A Health Reimbursement Arrangement, or HRA, is a fund set up by your employer.
-It's a kind of health spending account used to pay for out-of-pocket costs for expenses not covered by your company's standard insurance plan.
+An HRA is a fund set up by your employer.
+It's a kind of health spending account used to pay for out-of-pocket costs not covered by your company's standard insurance plan.
 Your employer will decide with expenses are eligible, but HRAs typically cover:

 - Other services